TencentARC/Mix-of-Show/README.md

 ### Data Preparation

 Note: Data selection and tagging are important in single-concept tuning.
 We strongly recommend checking the data processing in [sd-scripts](https://github.com/kohya-ss/sd-scripts). **In our ED-LoRA, we do not require any regularization dataset.** The detailed dataset preparation steps can refer to [Dataset.md](docs/Dataset.md).
+Our preprocessed data used in this repo is available at [Google Drive](https://drive.google.com/file/d/1O5oev8861N_KmKtqefb45l3SiSblbo5O/view?usp=sharing).

 ## :computer: Single-Client Concept Tuning